EOEPCA/open-science-catalog-frontend/README.md

 Adhering by design to the “FAIR” (findable, accessible, interoperable, reproducible/reusable) principles, the Open Science Catalogue aims to support better knowledge discovery and innovation, and facilitate data and knowledge integration and reuse by the scientific community.

 ## This repository
 This repository holds the static frontend app powered by [Nuxt](https://nuxtjs.org/).
-On every push to the `main` branch, a GitHub Action triggers a pre-rendering of the application and publishes it in the `gh-pages` branch, thus deploying a development version on the domain [eoepca.github.io/open-science-catalog-frontend](https://eoepca.github.io/open-science-catalog-frontend/).
-The production version is built as a docker image and is available at [opensciencedata.esa.int](https://opensciencedata.esa.int/).
+On every push to the `dev` branch, a GitHub Action triggers a pre-rendering of the application and publishes it in the `gh-pages` branch, thus deploying a development version on the domain [eoepca.github.io/open-science-catalog-frontend](https://eoepca.github.io/open-science-catalog-frontend/).
+The production version is built on each push to the `main` branch as a docker image and is available at [opensciencedata.esa.int](https://opensciencedata.esa.int/).

 Every PR triggers GitHub Actions for linting and testing, and additionally checks for conventional style commits.
 ## Used EOEPCA endpoints